SML-CompBio/OncoMark/README.md

 </div>
 <br>

-**OncoMark** is a Python package designed to systematically quantify hallmark activity using transcriptomics data from routine tumor biopsies.
+**OncoMark** is a deep learning tool designed to systematically quantify hallmark activity using transcriptomics data from routine tumor biopsies.
 Ideal for applications in oncology research, personalized medicine, and biomarker discovery.

 ---